JulianusAurelius/KAJJ/README.md

 [ ]Monetiziation<br>
 [ ]Course Progress Tracker<br>
 [ ]Sending Emails<br>
-[ ]Assigning students to parens<br>
+[ ]Assigning students to parents<br>

-<h2>Languages Used</h2>
+<h2>Tech Tree</h2>
-All of the course content is written in JavaScript and HTML/CSS.
+All of the course content is written in JavaScript and HTML/CSS, with jQuery and Canvas on the front end, and Node.js, Express.js, and Handlebars.js on the backend.
 The website design is written with Bootstrap.
-The database handling was done with MySQL.
-HTML Canvas and JQuery was used to create the game.
+The database has multiple tables designed to hold real data, and was done with MySQL, hosted on Google SQL.
+The website is hosted on Google Cloud Run, and is connected to our database on Google SQL.<br>
+We hash our user's login name and password (using SHA-512) from client side to back end in case of interception, only their account with us is compromised and not their password (assuming they use a strong password), then hash it again on our back end to compare login data.

 <h2>Screenshots</h2>
 ![Data Server](https://user-images.githubusercontent.com/99719193/160279604-68614dc7-3db8-45f1-869f-69606d4ebfaf.png)